 \subsection{Data sets}

-While training the casual transformer, we utilize 702 thousand video-text pairs derived from Valley \cite{luo2023valley}, sourced from WebVid \cite{Bain21}.
-For the Video Instruction Tuning stage, we first collect instructional datasets from three sources.
-This includes a 100K video-text instruction dataset from Video-ChatGPT \cite{Maaz2023VideoChatGPT}, a 36K short video-text instruction dataset from Valley-Instruct-73k \cite{luo2023valley}, and a 34K multiple-choice QA dataset from NExT-QA \cite{xiao2021next}.

-Additionally, we assessed the generalization of IVA using long and short video benchmarks.
+While training the causal transformer, we utilize 702 thousand video-text pairs derived from Valley \cite{luo2023valley}, sourced from WebVid \cite{Bain21}.
+During the instruction tuning stage, we collect instructional datasets from three sources: a 100K video-text instruction dataset from Video-ChatGPT \cite{Maaz2023VideoChatGPT}, a 36K short video-text instruction dataset from Valley-Instruct-73k \cite{luo2023valley}, and a 34K multiple-choice QA dataset from NExT-QA \cite{xiao2021next}.
+Additionally, we assess the generalization of IVA using long and short video benchmarks.
 Long video benchmarks typically are characterized by videos exceeding one minute in duration.
 We evaluated our model using four prominent long video evaluation benchmarks: ActivityNet-QA \cite{yu2019activityqa}, Social-IQ 2.0 \cite{siq2}, LifeQA \cite{castro-etal-2020-lifeqa}, WildQA \cite{castro-etal-2022-in-the-wild}.
-For short video benchmarks, the duration of the videos is often measured in seconds.
-We evaluated our model against three notable short video evaluation benchmarks: MSVD-QA \cite{xu2017video}, MSRVTT-QA \cite{xu2017video}, and SEED-Bench \cite{li2023seed}.
+For short video benchmarks, the duration of the videos is often measured in several seconds.
+We evaluate our model against three notable short video evaluation benchmarks: MSVD-QA \cite{xu2017video}, MSRVTT-QA \cite{xu2017video}, and SEED-Bench \cite{li2023seed}.